HBPMedical/PostgresRAW/README.md

 $ make
 $ make install
 ```
+**Warning**: The PostgresRAW installation directory must use NO symbolic links.
+Otherwise, PostgresRAW fails to recognize the relative position of configuration files.
 **Warning**: When building with GCC 4.8 or later, we have to disable optimisations otherwise PostgreSQL fails to run properly, which is why we have to add `-O0`.

 ## Using PostgresRAW